Tyler Freeman (baseball)

-Tyler Andrew Freeman (born May 21, 1999) is an American professional baseball shortstop for the Cleveland Guardians of Major League Baseball (MLB).
+Tyler Andrew Freeman (born May 21, 1999) is an American professional baseball utility player for the Colorado Rockies of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Guardians.
+He made his MLB debut in 2022.

 Amateur career

 Freeman attended Etiwanda High School in Etiwanda, California.
 As a senior in 2017, he hit .526 with four home runs, 36 runs batted in, and 18 stolen bases.
+He played two seasons of high school baseball with his younger brother, Cody, who also later played in Major League Baseball.